SuneelShaik/NYArticlesApp/README.md

 An iOS app displays the New York Times Most Popular Articles.
 This app is a very simple app that basically does these 2 things:
 1. Allows you to see the most popular articles for Today, past week and one month.
-2. Allows you to see the details of each article when the itemson the list are tapped
+2. Allows you to see the details of each article when the items on the list are tapped.

 Design Pattern
 ==============
-Model View Controller (MVC)
+Model-view-controller(MVC)

 Packages
 ========
-NYTArticleHomeViewController.swift : This class will shows the list popular articles.
+NYTArticleHomeViewController.swift : This class will shows the list of popular articles.

 NYTArticleDetailsViewController.swift : This class will shows each article in details.